sunhaotong0605/SPP_FMRESAC/README.md

 docker login # login to your docker account docker pull sunhaotong0605/spp_fmresac:0.0.1
 ```
-* Download the weights of [Nucleotide Transformer-50M](https://huggingface.co/InstaDeepAI/nucleotide-transformer-v2-50m-multi-species) and [EVO-7B](https://huggingface.co/togethercomputer/evo-1-8k-base).It is recommended to use huggingface_hub to download.
+* Download the weights of [Nucleotide Transformer-50M](https://huggingface.co/InstaDeepAI/nucleotide-transformer-v2-50m-multi-species) and [EVO-7B](https://huggingface.co/togethercomputer/evo-1-8k-base).
+It is recommended to use huggingface_hub to download.
 * Run model prediction.
 ```bash
 docker run --rm --gpus all \